Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

    If an image has already been mapped to the texture space that is non-square, the projection will take this into account and distort the mapping to appear correct.
 Clip to Bounds
-   Any UVs that lie outside the 0 to 1 range will be clipped to that range by being moved to the UV space border it is closest to.
+   Any UVs that lie outside the (0 to 1) range will be clipped to that range by being moved to the UV space border it is closest to.
 Scale to Bounds
-   If the UV map is larger than the 0 to 1 range, the entire map will be scaled to fit inside.
+   If the UV map is larger than the (0 to 1) range, the entire map will be scaled to fit inside.

 Cube
 ----

-Cube mapping projects s mesh onto six separate planes, creating 6 UV islands.
+Cube mapping projects s mesh onto six separate planes, creating six UV islands.
 In the UV editor, these will appear overlapped, but can be moved.
 See :doc:`Editing UVs </editors/uv_image/uv_editing/layout_editing>`.